 You haven't yet viewed any products on our store.
 If you've been here before, you may need to sign in.

-The Productive Garden
+The Productive Garden part two

 Scotland is a challenging place to grow many things - the cold nights and wet weather make anything remotely tender very hit and miss.
 I have a great list of plants which bloom abundantly in the South of England, which I have carefully cosseted into spindly flower, only for them to be cut off by the first frost.

 What the Scottish climate is brilliant for however is hardy annuals - all those flowers that complete their life-cycle between April and September and which like a cooler, damper climate.
 We have none of the problems with hardy annuals shooting up to seed that afflict gardeners in hotter areas.